 - Meanwhile, cut all your other vegetables (except tomatoes) into similar sized pieces and toss them with the remaining oil.

-- Using a spatula shift the potatoes around so they cook evenly.
+- Using a spatula, shift the potatoes around so they cook evenly.

 - Grate the Parmesan and chop the basil.

 - Test the doneness of the vegetables by sticking them with a fork.
-Potatoes and eggplant will be very tender, squash, onions and peppers will be tender but not soft, and tomatoes will just be beginning to wilt and lose some juices.
+Potatoes and eggplant will be very tender, squash, onions, and peppers will be tender but not soft, and tomatoes will be just beginning to wilt and lose some juices.

 - Gently transfer the vegetables to a large platter and serve immediately.